hidefromkgb/gif_load/README.md

 again every time the frames between which the metadata was written are skipped.

 `gif_load` is endian-aware.
-To check if the target machine is big-endian, refer to the `GIF_BIGE` compile-time boolean macro.
+If the target machine can be big-endian, the user has to determine that manually and add `#define GIF_BIGE 1` to the source prior to the header being included if that\`s the case, or otherwise define the endianness to be used (0 = little, 1 = big), e.g. by declaring a helper function and setting `GIF_BIGE` to expand into its call, or by passing it as a compiler parameter (e.g. `-DGIF_BIGE=1` for GCC / Clang).
 Although GIF data is little-endian, all multibyte integers passed to the user through `long`-typed fields of `GIF_WHDR` have correct byte order regardless of the endianness of the target machine.
 Most other data, e.g. pixel indices of a frame, consists